MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-one-click.md

 Some data format mappings (Parquet, JSON, and Avro) support simple ingest-time transformations.
 To apply mapping transformations, create or update a column in the [Editor window](#editor-window).

-Mapping transformations can be performed on a column of **Type** string or datatime, with the **Source** having data type int or long.
+Mapping transformations can be performed on a column of **Type** string or datetime, with the **Source** having data type int or long.
 Supported mapping transformations are:
 * DateTimeFromUnixSeconds
 * DateTimeFromUnixMilliseconds
 * DateTimeFromUnixMicroseconds
 * DateTimeFromUnixNanoseconds

-For more information, see [Data mappings](kusto/management/mappings.md#mapping-transformations)
+For more information, see [Data mappings](kusto/management/mappings.md#mapping-transformations).

 ### Data ingestion